Plan Your Smokies Getaway

 Dog Friendly Vacation

 Bryson City welcomes pet-lovers on vacation.
-We’ve got outdoor activities, live music and restaurants with outside seating.
+We’ve got outdoor activities and restaurants with outside seating.
 In summer, many downtown businesses have water bowls on the sidewalk.
 You’ll also find homemade dog biscuits on sale as a donation to PAWS, our no-kill animal shelter.

-Need a to board your pet, or to have a pet sitter visit your lodging?
+Need to board your pet, visit a dog park, or have a pet sitter visit your lodging?
 Learn more

 You can find more than 100 pet-friendly accommodations by choosing the “pets allowed” amenity on our lodging pages.